jakesoulier/DataStructuresProj/1-Queues.md

 **deleteBack()**
 ## Effeciency
-Queues are similar to linked list in their big O effeciency.
+Queues are similar to linked list in their big O efficiency.
 The data is not randomly accessed because it is organized sequentially.
-This means the big O effecieny for searching and accessing certain data points is O(n) while the effeciency for adding or deleting values is O(1).
+This means the big O efficiency for searching and accessing certain data points is O(n) while the efficiency for adding or deleting values is O(1).

 ## Problem to Solve
 Write a class and call it Queue.
 Have a method that creates an empty queue when the class is called.
 Inside the class make 5 different functions with these specific names: